 Wandering the streets, the Tet decorations color the landscape.
 The lunar new year is the most exciting celebration in Vietnam.
 Businesses would rather shut down than work during Tet.
 (Hopefully that doesn't mean we'll be sleeping on a bench!)
 And Hanoi will be filled with fireworks and little red envelopes that say "chuc mung nam moi" (happy new year) next weekend.

-Here are a couple pics from our wanderings today.
-Speaking of Hilton, we also went to the "Hanoi Hilton" where Senator John McCain spent a good amount of time.
+"Hanoi Hilton" where Senator John McCain spent a good amount of time.
 It's now a prison museum that shows how the pre-"American" war communist revolutionaries and American POW soldiers lived.
 It felt like a spooky energy lived in the prison, definitely haunted.
 When you read the narratives in the prison though, it seems like the POW's were on vacation there.
 I would say there's some quite evident bias, if i knew this computer weren't bugged.

 RJ and I are waiting for a pick up to the train station, we are taking an overnighter to the town of Sapa, a Black Hmong village about 50 miles from the Chinese border, up in the mountains.
 We are doing a trekking homestay, and on Saturday, villagers from all around come to Sapa.
 Should be a wonderful trip...
 Tam Biet (goodbye) for now.